PixelGuys/Cubyz-formatter/README.md

 # Cubyz-formatter
 The formatter used for Cubyz.
+This includes a modified version of `zig fmt` (see changes to render.zig in https://github.com/PixelGuys/Cubyz-std-lib)

-Building is non-trivial, so it is suggested to use the releases instead.
+To compile it you need to use the zig compiler version installed by Cubyz.